 (1) Use the snap switches to control which positions you can pick when placing objects.
 Snap switches define exact locations on objects, for example, end points, midpoints, and intersections.

 (2) Use the first list to define the snap depth.
-For more information, see the separate instructions further along on this page.

 (3) Use the second list to switch between the view planeplane in a space that defines the view

 In Tekla Structures, the grids are projected onto the view plane and the grid lines can be visible on it.

 View depth is defined starting from the view plane.

 (4) Use the third list to set the plane type.
 The plane type defines what planes you can select in the model.

 (5) You can hide selected switches from the toolbar.

 By default, the Snapping toolbar is located at the bottom of the screen.
 If you are cannot find the toolbar, click File > Settings , and in the Toolbars list ensure that the Snapping toolbar is selected.